Are you a beginner in gardening? let us understand what is urban gardening, the benefits of urban gardening, and various urban gardening tips.

 - Indoor gardening.
 In cases of no yards and patios available, indoor gardening techniques are adopted which is also an effective urban gardening method.
 Here, plants are grown in smaller home-based containers such as recyclable jars or kitchen equipment because they are portable and easy to move around.
 Some advanced indoor gardening examples are also greenhouses or sunrooms.

 - Community gardening.
 This is a communal activity where a public or semi-private space is utilized to cultivate plants.
 The area is usually accessible to everyone involved in the gardening activity and the plant variants are pre-planned within the group.

 - Guerilla gardening.
-Not as common as all other urban gardening techniques, this is a method whereby an individual cultivates plants in an area that doesn’t necessarily belong to them.
+Guerilla growing watering techniques are not as common as all other urban gardening techniques, this is a method whereby an individual cultivates plants in an area that doesn’t necessarily belong to them.
 Some examples of such spaces include a vacant lot, a neighborhood park or strips of dirt on their block.

 You can also check out the below gardening blogs:

 - Beginners Guide to Organic Gardening and Its Benefits

 - 14 Essential Tools Used for Gardening